Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - A call for participation occurs on a community platform (of any variety)
 - A date and location for the lab is shared with interested parties (callers discretion)
 - A labs session occurs on zoom and is recorded (put on youtube)
 - The aim of the lab is for parties to discover synnergy and continue working together towards eventual endaoment.
-They might thus start with a proposal for essential activities.
+- They might thus target a proposal for essential relationship forming activities.
--
+- As the relationships grow

 ## Integrated Advice Process
 ## Integrated Partnership Process